Requirements Management Is a Key Responsibility of Project Managers

 Requirements management is often viewed as a five-step development process.
 The project manager and key stakeholders will evaluate the requirements during each step of the process.
 These steps are outlined below:

-The next stage of requirements management involves the feasibility of the project in terms of cost.
+Step 2: Feasibility The next stage of requirements management involves the feasibility of the project in terms of cost.
 This helps to shape the project as it moves forward toward design and development.
 The project manager and stakeholders must determine exactly what is required to ensure the project is viable from an economic standpoint.
-The team must address questions concerning whether or not the organization has the technological capabilities and expertise to achieve the project’s goals, or whether additional resources will be required.
+The team must address questions concerning whether or not the organization has the technological capabilities and expertise to achieve the project’s goals or whether additional resources will be required.

 Requirements Management Training

 Project managers can learn more about requirements management through certificate programs, including the 100% online training available through Villanova University.
-Acclaimed as the leading provider of project management education online, Villanova is ranked by U.S. News & World Report as the #1 university in the Master’s category/North region.
-Villanova’s unique video-based e-learning platform enables professionals to earn a Master Certificate in IS/IT Project Management or Applied Project Management through a convenient online classroom.
-Those who complete a master certificate or who hold PMP® or CAPM® certification can enroll in Villanova’s Advanced Master Certificate in IS/IT Project Management or Applied Project Management.
+Acclaimed as the leading provider of project management education online, Villanova’s unique video-based e-learning platform enables professionals to earn a Certificate in Applied Project Management through a convenient online classroom.
+Those who complete a certificate or who hold PMP® or CAPM® certification can enroll in Villanova’s Certificate in Applied Project Management.
 All of these programs provide the training project managers need to carry out their requirements management responsibilities and achieve project success.